pavitramehra/cs6964/README.md

 # What is Docker in simple words?

 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.

+The Docker container will contain all the dependencies and libraries needed for the lab.
+This will make your life easier as you won't need to install any packages/libraries yourself, you just need to launch the container and everything will be set up for you.

 # Installing docker
 Use the below link for installing docker on your desktop